DrMarkusVoss/pumla/README.md

 ### Simple example
-See this example diagram description, putting all elements of the example model repository onto the diagram...
+See this example diagram description, putting all elements of the example model repository with stereotype "block" onto the diagram.
+Then some relations are added and unnecessary elements removed.

 [./test/examples/easyAllElementsOverview.puml](./test/examples/easyAllElementsOverview.puml)